AlphaAssay $ test my signal

 Does the tool list contain order or broker tools?

 No — and this is checkable, not asserted.
-The MCP server exposes validation tools only: every tool reads data you send and returns a verdict or a public record.
+The MCP server exposes validation and trust tools.
+Some calls write tenant-scoped validation-ledger, pre-registration, idempotency and receipt/audit state so trial accounting and safe replay work; those service records are not trading actions.
 There is no order path, no execution logic, no broker connection, no custody, and verdicts are demote-only — they can devalue a signal, never bless one, so there is no „verified winners" list to sell or to raid.
 The complete tool and endpoint reference · the architecture that enforces it.

 Is there code and an external footprint?

-The public repository — MCP server integration, specimens, the offline verifier — is at github.com/alphaassay, and the server is published in the official MCP registry and mirrored by the public MCP directories.
-The validation engine itself is not in the repository; that is one of the two deliberate gaps explained below.
+Yes, and you can read it: the offline certificate verifier and the stdio-to-remote MCP proxy are open source under Apache-2.0 at github.com/alphaassay/mcp, with their unit tests and the canonical test vectors they are developed against.
+The server is published in the official MCP registry (com.alphaassay/mcp) and mirrored by the public MCP directories; the machine-readable manifest is served first-party at alphaassay.com/server.json.
+The validation engine itself is deliberately not published; that is one of the two deliberate gaps explained below.

 Do you have to upload your strategy?